 Do not touch or walk on these unique rocks that are helping regenerate the Lagoon of Seven Colors.

 How to get there: Bacalar is about a 3-hour drive straight down the coast from Playa del Carmen through Tulum.
 The easiest way to get there is to rent a car and drive yourself.
 However, ADO buses make the journey once a day from Playa del Carmen.
 A ticket will cost you about $25 USD and the ride will take 4 hours.

 The Chapultapec Castle will make you swear you’ve been transported out of Mexico City and straight to the south of France (or somewhere else in Europe).

 Set atop a hill in Chapultapec Park, visitors get an unparalleled view of Mexico City.
 And inside the castle itself, you’ll be wowed with immaculate murals, lavishly decorated royal rooms and manicured gardens.

 Insider Tip: Riding through the park on bike is a great way to get to get to Chapultapec Castle.

-12. Have an amazing brunch
+25. Have an delicious brunch